Home Vancouver Events Calendar Festivals and Events in Vancouver in 2025 Vancouver’s FVDED in the Park Music Festival

 Recommended Things to Take

-Good things that you could take to FVDED in the Park most years include an empty or unopened water bottle, a blanket to sit on and a sweater if the evenings are cool.
-A free water station is usually available for people wanting to fill their bottles.
+Good things that you can take to FVDED in the Park most years include a hydration pack, sunscreen and a sweater if the evenings are cool.
+A free water station is usually available for people wanting to fill their packs.

 No umbrellas are allowed, even if it looks like rain’s in the forecast.
 The event takes place no matter the weather.
-Take a raincoat if the weather looks iffy.
+Pack a raincoat if the weather looks iffy.

 Prohibited Items at the Festival

-Items NOT allowed at the concert venue typically include alcohol, sharp objects, cameras with detachable lenses, video cameras, selfie sticks, Frisbees, skateboards, BBQs and outside food and beverages, as well as the usual list of obvious items like drugs and weapons.
+Items NOT allowed at the concert venue typically include alcohol, sharp objects, cameras with detachable lenses, selfie sticks, Frisbees, skateboards, and outside food and beverages, as well as the usual list of obvious items like drugs and weapons.

-Smoking is also usually not permitted at the festival, including vaporizers.
-Nor are lawn chairs or umbrellas as they obstruct the view of other spectators.
+Smoking is only permitted in one area at the festival.
 Dogs are also not allowed, unless they are a working guide dog.

 For everyone’s safety, bags are normally inspected prior to entry and banned items are confiscated.